slobentanzer/causality_perspective_2023/manuscript.md

 Their advantage is high efficiency in the face of scarce data, but they are highly reliant on the quality and comprehensiveness of the underlying PK [@doi:10.1103/PhysRevResearch.5.043252].

 In contrast, implicit integration of PK in models involves learning useful representations directly from the data, without the explicit inclusion of biological assumptions or causal knowledge.
-These can be simple or elaborate.
+Learning mechanisms intruduced as implicit biases can be simple (e.g., sparsity) or elaborate.
 Simple implicit biases include regularisation techniques that help models generalise by preventing overfitting [@doi:10.1111/j.2517-6161.1996.tb02080.x], or decisions about the types of prior distributions in bayesian models [@doi:10.1038/s41467-017-02554-5].
 More elaborate are neural networks which employ specific architectural designs, such as Convolutional Neural Networks (CNNs) [@doi:10.1162/neco.1989.1.4.541], Recurrent Neural Networks (RNNs) [@doi:10.1162/neco.1997.9.8.1735], or Transformers [@doi:10.48550/arXiv.1706.03762].
 Their advantages and disadvantages are inverse to those of explicit models [@doi:10.1103/PhysRevResearch.5.043252].